Nexus Counselling Services

 Nexus Mission Statement

 At Nexus Counselling Services, I recognize that being in the nexus of something often means you are right in the middle of it.
-Too often however, it is easy to feel overwhelmed by the multitude of things coming at you.
+Too often, however, it is easy to feel overwhelmed by the multitude of things coming at you.

-At Nexus, I will work with you within the context of a nonjudgmental, collaborative and healing therapeutic relationship to parse out and clearly see the interwoven links and connections that contribute to how you experience, perceive and interpret life͛s challenges, difficulties and obstacles.
+At Nexus, I will work with you within the context of a nonjudgmental, collaborative, and healing therapeutic relationship to parse out and clearly see the interwoven links and connections that contribute to how you experience, perceive, and interpret life’s challenges, difficulties, and obstacles.

-By understanding these links and connections, we can separate what is important to you and focus on your goal(s) for therapy with the intended outcome of improving your mental, emotional and spiritual well-being.
+By understanding these links and connections, we can separate what is important to you and focus on your goals for therapy, with the intended outcome of improving your mental, emotional, and spiritual well-being.

 All definitions considered, a NEXUS is a central link or connection.
 If you happen to be at the nexus of something, you are right in the middle of it.